XPS INSULATION BOARDS

 Do XPS boards need mechanical fixings as well as adhesive?

-Below ground level, backfill provides permanent mechanical restraint and the polyurethane foam adhesive alone is typically sufficient.
-Above ground — particularly on plinth zones exposed to wind uplift or where a render finish will be applied — adding mechanical fixings at 6–8 plugs per m² (project-specific, per fixing layout) is the standard approach for long-term bond security.
+Below ground level, backfill provides permanent mechanical restraint and polyurethane foam adhesive alone is typically sufficient.
+Above ground, particularly on plinth zones exposed to wind uplift or where a render finish will be applied, adding mechanical fixings at 6–8 plugs per m² (project-specific, per fixing layout) is the standard approach for long-term bond security.